RolnickLab/FoMo-Bench/README.md

-### This repository contains the code used in [FoMo-Bench: a multi-modal, multi-scale and multi-task Forest Monitoring Benchmark for remote sensing foundation models](https://arxiv.org/abs/2312.10114) (Status: WIP)
+### This repository contains the code used in [FoMo-Bench: a multi-modal, multi-scale and multi-task Forest Monitoring Benchmark for remote sensing foundation models](https://arxiv.org/abs/2312.10114)

 If you use this work please consider citing: